 The pattern explains how to make a wind spinner of any length.
 The wind spinner is tapered at both ends.

-The step by step video tutorial is under the written pattern!
+The link to the step by step video tutorial is under the written pattern!

 Abbreviations